cmckni3/docker-compose-lets-encrypt/README.md

 ## Usage

-> Recommended creating a `docker-compose.override.yml` to override any options in the `docker-compose.yml` service
+> Recommend creating a `docker-compose.override.yml` to override any options in the `docker-compose.yml` service

 * Create a certificate using [manual domain verification](https://letsencrypt.readthedocs.org/en/latest/using.html#manual)